OSGeo/PROJ/README.md

 ### Distribution files and format

 Sources are distributed in one or more files.
-The principle elements of the system are in a compress tar file named `PROJ-x.y.z.tar.gz` where "x" will indicate major release number, "y" indicates minor release number and "z" indicates the patch number of the release.
+The principle elements of the system are in a compress tar file named `proj-x.y.z.tar.gz` where "x" will indicate major release number, "y" indicates minor release number and "z" indicates the patch number of the release.